JElie97/Retail-fashion-sales/README.md

 # Retail-fashion-sales
-This project visualizes customer preferences and payment behaviors
+This project visualizes customer preferences and payment behaviors in MySQL and Tableau Public
 ## Tools Used
 - MySQL
 - Tableau Public - for visualization